The Association of Adaptation Studies 13th Annual Conference, The University of Amsterdam, 27-28 September 2018

 We invite single-paper and panel proposals on any of these topics, and are particularly interested in proposals that address the politics, industries and ideologies of adaptation.

 Four travel bursaries are available for postgraduate students delivering research papers at the 2018 conference: two for students based in the EU (£250 each) and two for students based outside of the EU (£500 each).
 Bursary recipients must be registered members of the AAS.
-Download the postgraduate travel bursary award application (must be submitted no later than Friday 30 June 2018).
+AAS 2018 Conference Travel Bursary Form (must be submitted no later than Friday 30 June 2018).